10 Memorable Places to Stay in Rabat for Solo Travellers

 Also known as Sam Hostel, this budget-friendly hotel is tucked away in the medina’s east, not far from the Old Market.
 It offers both private rooms and six-bed dorms (they’re not bunks!) with shared bathroom facilities.
 Towels and lockable drawers for valuables are included in the rates.

-Despite being a hostel, Dar Yassine appears palatial, with gorgeous tiling on its floors and walls, as well as several chandeliers.
-There’s a shared lounge where you can socialise with other guests, plus a small kitchen with tea and coffee-making facilities.
+Despite being a hostel, Dar Yassine appears palatial.
+There’s gorgeous tiling on its floors and walls, as well as several chandeliers.
+Additionally, you’ll find a shared lounge where you can socialise with other guests, plus a small kitchen with tea and coffee-making facilities.

 Riad Meftaha